 With all of this in mind, researchers and physicians have been encouraging a shift toward shared decision making when it comes to food allergy treatment.
 Shared decision making involves asking the patient and/or caregivers what is most important to them, considering their lifestyle and preferences, and evaluating their ability to fully participate in treatment options before determining the best course of treatment.
 This approach also heavily considers quality of life as a factor – some families managing food allergies do very well, but others carry high burdens of anxiety and fear.
 The January 2021 paper by Herbert, Marchisotto, and Vickery, Patients’ Perspectives and Needs on Novel Food Allergy Treatments in the United States, set the stage for the urgent need to explore these issues further and lead the charge in food allergy treatment from a shared decision-making stance.
 In some cases, considering the current risk-benefit of available treatments, individuals and families managing food allergies will continue to choose avoidance.
 It turns out that support for treatment for food allergies isn’t as straightforward as previously thought.

 Food allergy research is a dynamic and changing area of study.
 Whether in the area of prevention, management or treatment, there is much to learn about this condition.
 The National Peanut Board continues to fund and follow promising approaches to improve the situation for those with peanut allergies and help remove barriers to consumption.
-Since 2001, NPB has allocated more than $35 million to food allergy outreach, education and research.
+Since 2001, NPB has invested more than $33 million to food allergy outreach, education and research.
 Learn more.